Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

-At the LHC, two upcoming dedicated searches for mCPs have been approved by the CERN Research Board: the milliQan experiment and the MoEDAL-MAPP (MoEDAL's Apparatus for Penetrating Particles) experiment.
+At the LHC, three dedicated searches for mCPs have been approved by the CERN Research Board for data taking during Run~3: the milliQan experiment, the FORMOSA demonstrator, and the MoEDAL-MAPP (MoEDAL's Apparatus for Penetrating Particles) experiment.
 These experiments are expected to provide complementary sensitivity over a significant portion of the free parameter space presented in Fig.~\ref{Figs:Fig2}.
 The milliQan experiment was proposed in 2016~\cite{Ball2016} and approved in the same year, supported largely by the sensitivity projections published in the preceding year~\cite{Haas2015} by several of the authors of the milliQan Letter of Intent.
 The full milliQan detector system, located in the same gallery as their demonstrator detector, comprises two separate detector systems referred to as the ``bar'' and ``slab'' detectors~\cite{Ball2021}.
 The bar detector is a significant upgrade over the demonstrator detector, containing approximately four times the surface area of active scintillator material and an additional layer of scintillator bars.
-Specifically, the Run~3 bar detector comprises an array of $64$ plastic scintillator bars ($5 \times 5 \times 60$~cm each) divided equally amongst four longitudinal layers, with each bar coupled to a photomultiplier tube (PMT)~\cite{Ball2021}.
+Specifically, the Run~3 bar detector comprises an array of $64$ plastic scintillator bars ($5 \times 5 \times 60$~cm each) divided equally among four longitudinal layers, with each bar coupled to a PMT~\cite{Ball2021}.
 Additionally, the bar detector is surrounded by an active veto system of scintillator panels.
-The slab detector is a separate extension comprising four layers of scintillator slabs ($48$ slabs in total), each with a size of $40 \times 60 \times 5$~cm~\cite{Ball2021}.
-In particular, the addition of the slab detector enables an increase in the overall detector sensitivity to high-mass (slow-moving) mCPs.
-In combination, the milliQan detector system could exclude (at the $95$\% CL) mCPs with masses and effective charges ranging from~$0.1 \lesssim m_{\chi} \lesssim 45$~GeV and $\sim0.003$--$0.3\:e$ (depending on the mCP mass), respectively, at the LHC's upcoming Run~3~\cite{Ball2021}.
+The slab detector is a separate detector system comprising four layers of scintillator slabs ($48$ slabs in total), each with a size of $40 \times 60 \times 5$~cm~\cite{Ball2021}.
+In particular, the addition of the slab detector enables an increase in the overall detector sensitivity to high-mass mCPs.
+In combination, the milliQan detector system could exclude at the $95$\% CL mCPs with masses and effective charges ranging from~$0.1 \lesssim m_{\chi} \lesssim 45$~GeV and $\sim0.003$--$0.3\:e$ (depending on the mCP mass), respectively, at the LHC's current Run~3 (assuming an integrated luminosity of $300$~fb$^{-1}$)~\cite{Ball2021}.
+Sensitivity projections for the milliQan bar detector to mCPs arising in the mixed-phase scenario, including both single- and double-mCP events, have been reported in~\cite{Izaguirre2015}, demonstrating significant sensitivity to the unique double-mCP signature.
+To the best of our knowledge, the only published projections for this model are those for the milliQan experiment.